donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

    lteHelper->Attach (ueDevs, enbDev); // attach one or more UEs to a single eNodeB

 ``LteHelper::InstallEnbDevice`` and ``LteHelper::InstallUeDevice`` functions
 must have been called before attaching.
-In an EPC-enabled simulation, it is also required to have IPv4 properly pre-installed in the UE.
+In an NGC-enabled simulation, it is also required to have IPv4 properly pre-installed in the UE.

 This method is very simple, but requires you to know exactly which UE belongs to